Saturday March 8, 2014

 1 green onion, thinly sliced

 1 slice cooked bacon, diced, or 1 tablespoon diced cooked ham

-1 tablespoon shortening
+1 tablespoon butter

 For free nutritional information about this recipe, including calories, visit CalorieCount.

 Specific questions?
 Just ask here.